justlofe/FastBytes/README.md

 # FastBytes
 Simple WebSocket's library with some additions.

+> [!CAUTION]
+> Don't use this library in production!
+It's mainly written just as proof of concept, so can include many security issues.
+Better choose something like [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket)

 ## Features
+- WebSocket - basic implementation for client and server
 - FastBuffer - allowing to read and write bytes
 - Codec - allows to encode and decode objects you want, write own codecs - use it